Can Dogs Eat Cherries?

 Can Dogs Eat Cherries Without Pits?

 Technically, you can give your dog cherries without the seeds and stems.
 Cherries are an extremely nutritious fruit.
-They're packed with things like dietary fiber, vitamin A, and antioxidants.
+They’re packed with healthy nutrients such as dietary fiber, vitamin A, and antioxidants.

-Because of their high concentration of sugar, however, you should only give your dog a few at a time.
-Plus, even the fruit of cherries can cause gastrointestinal (GI) issues in dogs.
-If you're giving cherries to your pup for the first time, be sure to observe to determine whether or not they're cherry sensitive.
+Because of their high concentration of sugar, however, you should only give your dog a few cherries at a time.
+Plus, even the fruit of cherries can cause intestinal obstruction in dogs.
+If you’re giving cherries to your pup for the first time, be sure to observe to determine whether or not they’re cherry sensitive.